opencog/opencog/examples/pln/inference-control-learning/README.md

 it is the universal context of our experiment anyway.
 The context that A is a preproof of T seems strange as we have no way to know whether it is true or not, but we don't need to!
-It's enough that there is some positive probability, however small it may be, to put such rule in use, the conditional instantiation should ultimately take this probability into about to estimate the probability of R expanding A into a preproof of T.
+It's enough that there is some positive probability, however small that it may be, to put such rule in use, the conditional instantiation should ultimately take this probability into about to estimate the probability of R expanding A into a preproof of T.